hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

 1. In the **Select a telemetry** drop down menu, click **Location**, an then click **Add tile**.

-    Dashboards are constructed using tiles, and the tiles that you choose can be arranged and resized.
+    Views are constructed using tiles, and the tiles that you choose can be arranged and resized.
 The Location tile will show the location of the truck on a map of the world, and by creating it first, there is plenty of room for you to resize the map.

 1. Hover your mouse pointer over the lower-right corner of the tile, and then drag the corner so that the tile height and width are about twice the default size.

-1. In the **View name** text box, enter **Truck view**.
+1. At the top of the **Create view** pane, in the **View name** text box, enter **Truck view**.

 1. In the **Select a telemetry** drop down menu, click **Contents state**, and then click **Add tile**.

+    The **Add tile** button is located at the bottom of the **Create view** pane.

 1. Repeat the previous step for each of the remaining Telemetry capabilities, working from the top down.

     Recall that you've already added the Location tile.

 1. Use the same top-down process to add the Properties capabilities.

-    You will have a chance to arrange the tiles on your dashboard later in the lab.
-For now, you just want a dashboard that will confirm all the telemetry being sent from your remote device.
+    You will have a chance to arrange the tiles on your view later in the lab.
+For now, you just want a view that will confirm all the telemetry being sent from your remote device.

-    There's no need to add the commands to the dashboard, though that option does exist.
+    There's no need to add the commands to the view, though that option does exist.

-1. Take a minute to review your dashboard.
+1. Take a minute to review the layout of your view.

-    Scroll around to view your dashboard.
+    Scroll around to examine the tiles on your view.
 Examine the contents of the tiles and consider how you might use that information.

-1. Quickly arrange the position of the tiles.
+1. Quickly arrange the position of the tiles based on your analysis of the tile contents.

     Don't spend too much time on this now, but notice that you can drag tiles around, and that the portal will try to rearrange them neatly.